hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Each sorry cat-gut scraper writes "musician",
 >
-> And each quack doctor stiles himself "physician":
+> And each quack doctor styles himself "physician":
 >
 > Each on himself some title will confer,
 >